ibm-cloud-docs/RegistryImages/datashield-barbican/index-datashield-barbican.md

 # Getting started with the `datashield-barbican` image
 {: #datashield-barbican_starter}

-This container image provides protection for data that is in use by running Barbican in the {{site.data.keyword.datashield_short}} environment.
+This container image provides protection for data that is in use by running Barbican in the {{site.data.keyword.datashield_full}} environment.
 For more information about the service and what it means to protect data in use, see the [{{site.data.keyword.datashield_short}} documentation](/docs/services/data-shield?topic=data-shield-about#about).
 {: shortdesc}

-You can access the images that are provided by {{site.data.keyword.IBM}} by using the command line, see [IBM public images](/docs/services/Registry?topic=registry-public_images#public_images).
+You can access the images that are provided by {{site.data.keyword.IBM}} by using the command line, see [{{site.data.keyword.IBM_notm}} public images](/docs/services/Registry?topic=registry-public_images#public_images).
 {: tip}

 ## Deploying the image